ankitects/anki-manual/src/deck-options.md

-You can use the `Evaluate` button in the "Optimize FSRS parameters" section to see metrics that show how well the parameters in the "Model parameters" field fit your review history.
+You can use the `Evaluate` button in the "Optimize FSRS parameters" section to see metrics that show how well the parameters in the "FSRS parameters" field fit your review history.
 Smaller numbers indicate a better fit to your review history.

 Log-loss doesn't have an intuitive interpretation.
 RMSE (bins) can be